cypienta/docs/docs/source/dag/dags.rst

 #. **file_polling:**

     - The DAG is triggered from the periodic schedule in the Cypienta UI.
+    - The maximum individual file size is set to be 1 GB, and the maximum file size total in a batch could be 2 GB.
+If in a batch there are more than 2 GB of files, the DAG will split up the batch in ascending order of file modification time, and process the files in batches of 2 GB.
     - Gets the list of file in the upload folders for multiple data sources ``input/<data_source_name>/``.
 If the list of files is not empty then the schema_matcher_and_classifier DAG is triggered.
 Else, it exits.
     - If there is an error while processing the files in the DAG, the ``file_polling_recovery`` DAG is triggered.
 And, the ``file_polling`` DAG will be blocked until the ``file_polling_recovery`` DAG is completed successfully.
     - This DAG will record the order of batch of files.